 This is a rigorous seven-day programme including participation, self-learning and assessment.
 Those who participate in the course on all days and submit required assessments (one prior to the course and the second during the course) will receive a Certificate of Participation jointly from Azim Premji University and Aajeevika Bureau.

-Vandana Swami is a faculty with the School of Development.
-She works in the areas of historical sociology, political economy of development, environmental history and social theory.
+Vandana works in the areas of historical sociology, political economy of development, environmental history and social theory.
 Before joining Azim Premji University, she was a faculty member at the Indian Institute of Management, Udaipur and at Western Connecticut State University where she taught a range of courses on Indian politics and society, Introduction to…